Beat the Price Increases and Save Money on Electricity in 2026

 A fixed rate electricity plan locks in the price you pay per unit of electricity (kWh) for the entire duration of your contract, typically 12 months.

-This fixed price component covers only the unit rate; your daily standing charge remains fixed for the duration of the contract too, but government taxes and levies, such as the Public Service Obligation (PSO) levy, are subject to change.
+While the unit rate and standing charge stay the same, it is important to note that government taxes and levies, such as the Public Service Obligation (PSO) levy, are still subject to change even on a "fixed" plan.

 How is it Different to a Variable Rate Plan?